 Let's Talk About Your Salary

-No matter how much we would like to think that salary should not be the key component of one’s job search, we must acknowledge that is a very important part of the employment process - both for you and for your prospective employer.
+No matter how much we would like to think that salary should not be the key component of one’s job search, we must acknowledge that it is a very important part of the employment process - both for you and for your prospective employer.

 At JobGiraffe, we always advise our job seekers to walk into a client interview with two numbers in their mind: their desired salary and their ‘least considered’ salary.
 In other words, the amount they would like to be paid, and the lowest amount they are willing to be paid to take the job.

 The ‘least considered’ amount must be a salary that you are ready to accept and can live with, if it is offered.
 Also, there may be a really good job with an exceptional firm that shouldn’t be passed up just because the salary is a little lower than other jobs you are considering.
 If you cannot negotiate more money, make sure whatever that offer amount is, it meets your needs.

 Your ‘desired salary’ should be exactly that.
 It must be within reason and commensurate with your skills and experience.
-It should be justifiable in relation to your ‘least considered’; don’t have too large of a gap between them.
-The closer your desired salary is to your ‘least considered’, the better chance you have of getting your desired salary.
+It should also be justifiable in relation to your least considered, so don’t have too large of a gap between them.
+The closer your desired salary is to your least considered, the better chance you have of getting your desired salary.

 Your JobGiraffe consultant will always have exact information on the pay ranges of our client’s open positions, but when trying to figure out what your least-and-desired salary numbers should be, you may want to do some of your own research.
-Use online tools (salary.com and payscale.com are two resources), as well as salary data compiled by industry-specific associations, career services and alumni relations, to get a sense of what a position should pay based on industry, geography, size of company, level of experience and education.
+Use online tools (salary.com, GlassDoor.com, payscale.com), as well as salary data compiled by industry-specific associations, career services and alumni relations, to get a sense of what a position should pay based on industry, geography, size of company, level of experience and education.

 All of this salary information arms you with the knowledge you need to make a good decision once an offer is made, but don’t forget – your least considered and desired salary numbers may change depending on the type of job you are interviewing for: